Everybody has a plan until they get punched in the face.

-He was working mostly for one translation agency, a one-man agency that kept him busy working for mostly just one client.
+He was working mostly for one translation agency, a one-man agency that kept him busy working mostly for just one client.
 This was a very good agency, back in the days when there still were quite a few of them around, run by a man who was also a translator and who himself was fluent in several languages.

 Slava was for many years translating mostly procedural manuals and protocols and patents about nuclear engineering.
 The materials that he was translating did not seem very difficult.
 Some reports were handwritten, but the handwriting was mostly very neat.